 There are no costs to Clemente Course students.
 If you are accepted into the course, all costs, including tuition, books, carfare and childcare, will be provided.

-Classes meet Mondays and Wednesdays from 6:00 to 8:00 pm starting November 2009 and running through June 2010, with holiday breaks.
+Classes meet Tuesdays and Thursdays from 6:00 to 8:00 pm starting October 2014 and running through June 2015, with holiday breaks.

 Classes will be held at the Latin American Youth Center, 1419 Columbia Road, NW, Washington, D.C.
 20009.
 (202) 319-2225.